mrc-ide/malaria_optimal_allocation/README.md

 ## Summary

+This repository contains the code for the following article: Schmit, Topazian et al. (2024).
+Modelling resource allocation strategies for insecticide-treated bed nets to achieve malaria eradication (in press at eLife).

 This modelling study explores optimal strategies to allocate limited resources to achieve global malaria eradication.
 Essentially, we attempt to address the following question: should resources initially focus on high burden countries, elimination countries, or a balance between the two?

 The mathematical model used here adapts the [deterministic, compartmental model](https://github.com/mrc-ide/deterministic-malaria-model) of *P. falciparum* transmission previously fit to age-stratified data across a variety of transmission settings in sub-Saharan Africa ([Griffin et al. 2014](https://www.nature.com/articles/ncomms4136)).
 We use data from simulations of increasing insecticide-treated net usage in 25 different locations representing the world's range of *PfPR*<sub>2-10</sub> values and corresponding population sizes.